-Subsequently, the Committee on Climate Change, which advises the government on policies to help the environment, has recommended the practice be banned to protect peatlands from further damage.
+The Climate Change Committee, which advises the government on environmental action, has recommended that grouse moor burning is completely banned to protect peatlands from further damage.

-“It’s past time to put an end to the burning of threatened peatlands for grouse shooting — a practice which degrades fragile ecosystems, releases climate-altering gasses into the atmosphere and worsens flooding in communities downstream from grouse moors like those in Sheffield.
+“It’s past time to put an end to the burning of sensitive peatlands for grouse shooting — a practice which degrades fragile ecosystems, releases climate-altering gasses into the atmosphere and worsens flooding in communities downstream from grouse moors.

-“With burning continuing on grouse moors across South Yorkshire, we commend Sheffield Council for giving its support for an end to burning to help save the region’s peatlands from further damage and protect communities from flooding.”
+“With burning continuing on grouse moors across northern England, we commend Sheffield Council for giving its support for an end to burning to help save the region’s peatlands from further damage.”

 – ENDS –